NoahDomingues/Wine-Installer/README.md

 # Wine Installer

 A simple Linux installation script for Wine.
-Also enables launching .exe executables using the right-click context menu. 🍷
+Also enables launching `.exe` executables via GUI using the Files right-click context menu. 🍷

 ## 📥 Installation